-The claimant, perhaps incited by comments that had been made, was alleged to have struck a fellow worker.
+The claimant was alleged to have touched a fellow worker in a manner that was patently offensive, likely tortious, and possibly criminal.
 In my view his conduct was, in the language of the Rhode Island Supreme Court, in "disregard of [the] standards of behavior which the employer has the right to expect of his employee."
 Turner, 479 A.2d at 741.
 This Court has long held that assaulting a co-worker is behavior that falls within the definition of misconduct.
 See Tapia v.
 Department of Employment Security Board of Review, A.A.
 No. 93-222 (Dist.Ct.
 4/6/95) (DeRobbio, C.J.)(Board found claimant, who was discharged for arguing and fighting with co-worker not entitled to benefits; Affirmed).
 This rule has been applied even when the assault occurred after work hours.
-See Volpe v.
+See

+Volpe v.
 Department of Employment Security Board of Review, A.A.
 No. 80-260 (Dist.Ct.
-3/29/82) (Trumpetto, J) (Denial of benefits affirmed where claimant assaulted coworker after-hours, just-off employer's premises, and attack was work-related).
+3/29/82) (Trumpetto, J) (Denial of benefits affirmed where claimant assaulted co-worker after-hours, just-off employer's premises, and attack was work-related).
 These Rhode Island precedents are in accord with the national view.
 See 76 Am.
 Jur.
 2d Unemployment Compensation § 83 (2012).

-We now turn to the issue of proof.
+We may now turn to the second issue - the issue of proof.